Radon is a naturally occurring radioactive gas produced by the breakdown of uranium in soil, rock, and water.

 Radon is a Cancer-causing, radioactive gas.
 It is estimated to cause many thousands of lung cancer deaths each year.
 In fact, the Surgeon General has warned that radon is the second leading cause of lung cancer in the United States.
 Only smoking causes more lung cancer deaths.
 If you smoke and your home has high radon levels, your risk of lung cancer is especially high.

-Grant Associates performs short-term tests for the presence of radon gas in your home.
+Grant Associates performs short term tests for the presence of radon gas in your home.
 This is done by placing one or more non-toxic canisters in your home.
 The round metal canister is filled with 25 grams of activated charcoal held in place by a fine mesh screen.
-The canister is left in place between 48-96 hours.
+The canister is left in place form 48-96 hours.
 The canister is then retrieved and delivered to a laboratory for analysis.

 Upon receipt of the analytical results, Grant Associates provides the client with a detailed report describing the findings of the assessment and providing appropriate recommendations.